groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/cmx-to-otp.md

         - icon: "far fa-file-CMX"
           title: " About CMX File Format"
           content: |
-            Files with CMX extension are Corel Exchange image file format that is used as presentation by CorelSuite applications.
+            Files with CMX extension are Corel Exchange image file format (also known as Corel Metafile Exchange) that is used as presentation by CorelSuite applications.
 It contains image data as vector graphics as well as metadata that describes the image.
 CMX files can be opened by CorelDraw, Corel Presentations, Paint Shop Pro and some versions of Adobe Illustrator.
+CMX files can be converted to other formats such as JPG and EPS.

           link: "https://docs.fileformat.com/image/cmx/"

     format:
         # format loop
-        - icon: "far fa-file-OTP"
+        - icon: "far fa-file-powerpoint"
           title: " About OTP File Format"
           content: |
             Files with .OTP extension represent presentation template files created by applications in OASIS OpenDocument standard format.
 The contents of such a file include presentation information in the form of slides with text, images, shapes, multimedia content, transition effects and other slide elements.
 These template files are used for creating new presentations quickly based on the styling information stored in the template itself.
 OTP files can be created and saved with several different applications such as Impress that comes with OpenOffice suite and Microsoft PowerPoint.
 The OTP file format is similar to Microsoft PowerPoint template files .POT and .POTX.